 In a corporation, the default rule is that corporate shares are freely transferable.
 The shareholder can freely sell his or her entire interest—financial and management rights—and the buyer becomes a shareholder with the same rights as the seller.

 In an LLC, the default rule is that members can freely sell their financial rights but not their management rights.
 The person receiving the financial rights is an assignee, not a member, and can only become a member with the consent of the remaining members.

 Those default rules can be avoided.
 A closely held corporation can have, as part of the succession plan, a shareholder agreement that provides for what will happen to the shares of an owner upon an event such as his or her death, disability, retirement, or termination.
 The agreement may, for example, give the corporation or remaining shareholders the right to buy the shares of the departing shareholder or buy them from the heirs.
 Or it might require the remaining shareholders’ consent before the shares can be sold to a third party.
 An LLC can provide for similar transfer restrictions in its operating agreement.

-The succession plan for corporations and LLCs that are taxed under Subchapter S often include an additional restriction.
+The succession plan for corporations and LLCs that are taxed under Subchapter S often includes an additional restriction.
 Their plans will provide that the shareholders or members cannot sell to an ineligible owner—such as a business entity or non-United States citizen.
 That would make the corporation or LLC ineligible for S corporation tax status.

 Not all closely held companies are managed by all owners.
-Some may have one shareholder or member who makes business decisions while the others have more of a passive role.
-The succession plan should also address selecting the person to replace this key decision maker.
+Some may have one shareholder or member who makes business decisions while others have more of a passive role.
+The succession plan should also address selecting the person to replace this key decision-maker.
 This may be a current owner or may be someone brought in from the outside.
 Grooming an insider to take over or taking steps to attract and retain skilled managers from outside the company may be part of the succession plan.